tajespasarela/tailwind-editor/README.md

 Moreover, we pick `html` and `theme` parameters from the request body and use them to [configure Tailwind](https://tailwindcss.com/docs/configuration).

-> For simplicity, we are using only the `theme` part of the Tailwind configuration, but this approach, allows any part of the [Tailwind configuration](https://tailwindcss.com/docs/configuration).
+> For simplicity, we are using only the `theme` part of the [Tailwind configuration](https://tailwindcss.com/docs/configuration), but this approach, allows any part of it to be configured.
 >

 ## Creating the Editor